“Anyone who comes to Palermo without seeing Monreale arrives on a donkey and leaves as an ass”Old Sicilian Saying

 The Roano Chapel

 Royal tombs in this space include Margaret of Navarre, Mother of Good King William II, and her sons Henry and Roger, who died prematurely.
 The St. Louis IX King of France, who died in the crusade of Tunis in 1270, has his viscera and heart buried here.
-Within the chapel is the Crucifix Chapel which is quite a masterpiece due to its vibrant intermixed marble polychromy and exceptional inlaid decorations on the walls and floor.
+The Crucifix Chapel is quite a masterpiece within the chapel due to its vibrant intermixed marble polychromy and exceptional inlaid decorations on the walls and floor.

 The Terrace of the Monreale Cathedral